 Don’t Do Them Too Often

 First, you don’t want to overdo it.
-A brick workout is a very hard workout on your body because you’re doing two different things, so you shouldn’t do them too often.
+A brick workout is a very hard workout on your body because you’re doing two different things.
+You shouldn’t do them too often and you need to make sure you are eating well while you train.
 Once per week is good.
 You’ll want to give your body a chance to rest and recover.

 Start With Bike/Run Workout First